troyxmccall/pulseaudio-macos/README.md

-# MacOS Pulse Audio Sync Setup (mainaly for docker audio, but other things too)
+# MacOS Pulse Audio Sync Setup (mainly for docker audio, but other things too)

 install
 ```bash